lpgcode/lpgcode/README.md

 Please feel free to clone and reuse any "starters" you see.
 They will typically be labled as starters or have an active deploy in the README file.
 If you have a JavaScript project you need contributors on, don't hesitate to reach out.

 I'm currently looking for my first job in web development.
 As a mostly self taught developer, it's been a bit of a rough search.
-If you interested in hiring me, please contact me anytime at the linked email, or add me on discord here:
+If you're interested in hiring me, please contact me anytime at the linked email, or add me on discord here:

 https://discord.gg/user/LGram#5947